No Isht Sherlock

 Such is the human condition these days I suppose.

 The tunnel is part of the 3-mile narrow-gauge train layout William Gillette built for no other reason than it was a cool thing to do.
 And to my mind, his old railroad was as cool as his house.
 And his house, Gillette’s Castle, is really, really cool.
-I have a separate page about the rail line here, which I encourage you to read – and hike for yourself.

 The tunnel is 75-feet long (!) and I’m sure someone with a nice camera and the skills to use it could take some great pictures here.
 There really aren’t too many online because like I said, it seems as though very few people make the (simple) effort to get out here.